tryexc/XNAT-1.8.7-on-Debian-10/README.md

   2) Apache Tomcat 8.5 or 9.0 (recommended; 7.0 supported but requires special configuration)

 Here I installed __Tomcat 9.__ The Installation and configuration is based on the following website: https://linuxize.com/post/how-to-install-tomcat-9-on-debian-10/
-Skip the java part in the description of the link, we already have java-8 installed.
+Skip the java part in the description, we already have java-8 installed.

 Create a Tomcat user:
 ```basch